cryptomator/cryptomator.github.io/_faqs/050_en_is-there-a-user-manual.md

 published: true
 abstract: 'Work on the user manual is in progress.'
 ---
-You may download the current draft in the following languages:
+You may download the current draft:

-* <a href="/resources/Cryptomator Benutzerhandbuch.pdf">Benutzerhandbuch (Deutsch)</a>
 * <a href="/resources/Cryptomator User Manual.pdf">User Manual (English)</a>